-A Cancer Focus NI Officer will visit your school and deliver ALL programmes over the course of one day (9.30am – 3.30pm).
+A Cancer Focus NI Officer will visit your school and deliver a minimum of FOUR programmes over the course of one day (9.30am – 3.30pm).
 This includes Dead Cool Pupil Introductory Lesson (and if required teacher training), Save Your Own Skin and Be Body Aware.

 Year 11 or 12: Save your own Skin

 This programme addresses the importance of protecting our skin from UV rays/sunburn.
-It challenges the “bronze is beautiful” myth and in particular the use of sunbeds.
-Pupils will identify different skin types and know how to reduce their risk of skin damage/skin cancer.
+It challenges the ‘bronze is beautiful’ myth and in particular the use of sunbeds.
+Students will identify different skin types and know how to reduce their risk of skin damage/skin cancer.

 Year 13 or 14: Be Body Aware

 Session 1 Cancer Focus NI Officer presentation

 This session addresses the long-term consequences of lifestyle choices made in early adulthood.
 Having a better understanding of their body and the signs and symptoms of cancer, pupils will know how to reduce their risks.

 Session 2 Teacher Supervision required for video presentations (supplied by Cancer Focus NI)